Stochastic Maximum Principle with Default: Stochastic Maximum Principles

 \begin{remark} The existence and $L^2$-features of these derivative process is a non-trivial issue, and we do not discuss conditions for this in our paper.
-Here we will just assume that these properties hold.
-We refer to Pr{\'e}v{\^o}t and R{\"o}ckner \cite{PR} for a study of this issue in a related setting. \end{remark}
+We refer to Bensoussan \cite{ben}, Part I, for a study of this issue in a related setting. \end{remark} Now, note that from the SDE \eqref{eq: default}, we define the equation of the derivative process

-The following equivalence principle says that for a control to be a critical point for the performance functional $J$ is equivalent to that the expected value of $\beta$ times the derivative of the Hamiltonian is zero for all admissible $\beta$'s.
+We remark that this derivative process is a linear SDE, then by assuming that $b$, $\sigma$ and $\gamma$ admit bounded partial derivatives w.r.t. $x$ and $u$, there is a unique solution $x_t\in {S}^{2}$ of $\left( \ref{der}\right). $ The following equivalence principle says that for a control to be a critical point for the performance functional $J$ is equivalent to the critical point of the Hamiltonian.

 \begin{theorem} The following two statements are equivalent:

 \begin{enumerate} \item[$(i)$] {

 }